In Short

 - classification; and

 You will need these details when preparing an employment contract.
-Further, you must ensure that you pay an award employee no less than the minimum salary payable under the Award to avoid violating the Fair Work Act.
+Further, you must ensure that you pay an award employee no less than the minimum rate of pay or salary payable under the Award to avoid violating the Fair Work Act.

-Where an award does not cover an employee, the National Employment Standards (NES) will still cover them.
+Where an award or enterprise agreement does not cover an employee, the National Employment Standards (NES) will still cover them.
 The NES provides 11 minimum standards for almost all employees related to maximum work hours, leave entitlements and more.

 When working out how you should draft your employment contract, the next question is to consider whether your employees work on a: